emma-ladouceur/conservation/_posts/2019-06-07-Restoration-Synthesis.md

 {: .notice--warning}

 ## Future
 Additionally, we are collecting data beyond those mentioned above for further future syntheses, as we come across it in our search.
-We would like to collect raw data from marine, terretrial, & freshwater environments that have undegone different forms of active or passive restoration.
+We would like to collect raw data from marine, terrestrial, & freshwater environments that have undergone different forms of active or passive restoration.
 This includes rewilding.
 Some examples are given in the table below.
 Please get in touch for more details, discussion and with any further questions! **If you are planning syntheses in one of these systems, we would love to hear from you to chat about your plans.**
 {: .notice--primary}

 | Ecosystem Type | Restoration Type | Habitat | Example | Taxa | Measure |